lucianolorenti/ceruleo/README.md

 **RUL-PM** is a Python package that provides a flexible environment designed to make working with predictive maintenance task both easy and intuitive.
 (Yes, I stole that from pandas readme)

-This library relies on Temporis [Temporis](https://github.com/lucianolorenti/Temporis) for handling PM datasets and feature extraction.

-## Main Features

-* Model fitting for RUL regression on PM datasets.
-* Model evaluation and comparison through metrics and plots

 ## Where to get it
 The source code is currently hosted on GitHub at: https://github.com/lucianolorenti/rul_pm